othim/nn_mwpc/README.txt

 COMPILING

 1. The first thing you need to do is to compile the external fortran code for the nijmegen potential.
-This is done by running 'make' in the nijm-fort-working-class directory.
-The object files then need to be copied to the src/cpp_src directory to be accessed when compiling the C++ code.
+This is done by running 'make cleanall' && 'make' in the nijm-fort-working-class directory.
+The object files 'pnijm.o' and 'nijmegen_interface.o' then needs to be copied to the src/cpp_src directory to be accessed when compiling the C++ code.
 You can see in the make file in src/cpp_src that it assumes that the fortran object files are in that directory.